 Taking a Proactive Approach to XBRL Taxonomy Development

-The XBRL taxonomy forms the foundation of any XBRL implementation and defines the reporting concepts, their interrelationships and validation rules, all in a standard and structured manner.
-Any change in taxonomy involves alterations – some that are superficial and easier to manage compared to some others that require a change in the taxonomy architecture level itself.
+The XBRL taxonomy forms the foundation of any XBRL implementation and defines the reporting concepts, their interrelationships, and validation rules, all in a standard and structured manner.
+Any change in taxonomy involves alterations – some that are superficial and easier to manage compared to others that require a change in the taxonomy architecture level itself.

 Naturally, the question arises – Can the taxonomy be designed to adapt to a certain level of change in business requirements, without having to undergo a full revision?

 Business Requirements that can be Addressed Without Revising the Taxonomy Architecture